 “Ponds and Mudbanks and Ditchbanks, Brierberries, Things of That Kind: A Conversation with A.R.
 Ammons.”
 North Carolina Literary Review 1.1 (summer 1992) 46-57.
+Buy it.

 “Collard Greens,” in Encyclopedia of Southern Culture.
 William Ferris and Charles Reagan Wilson, eds.
 Chapel Hill, N.C.: The UNC P (1989).

 “Mose McQuitty’s Unknown Career: A Personal History of Black Music in America.”
 Black Music Research Bulletin.
 11.2 (Fall 1989): 1-5.